Why Tarot?

 Grounded, practical, generous, caring, resourceful.
 The Earth King.

 Intelligent, perceptive, communicator, logical.
-The Air King
+The Air King.

 Sensitive, emotive, intuitive, compassionate.
 The Water King.